 Tiffany Wildlife Area is a 13,000-acre property in Buffalo County.
 Find it 45 minutes south of Eau Claire and 90 minutes north of LaCrosse.
 It is located along the Chippewa River between Nelson and Durand; west of State Highway 25 and mostly north of State Highway 35.
 About 1/6 of the property lies west of the Chippewa River in Pepin County.
 The rest lies east of the Chippewa River in Buffalo County.

 Most developed launch sites have parking areas where vehicles can remain overnight.
 Launch and pickup can be made at nearly any road crossing.
 Daytime roadside parking is allowed in most places if the vehicle is completely off the traveled portion of the road.
 Overnight roadside parking is discouraged for safety and security reasons; contact the County Sheriff’s Office for information.

 Food & Beverages

-Excellent dining, from gourmet cafes and restaurants to fast food drive-throughs, and well-stocked grocery and/or convenience stores can be found in the communities located on the shores of these waterways and lakes.
+Excellent dining, from gourmet cafes and restaurants to fast food, and well-stocked grocery and/or convenience stores can be found in the communities located on the shores of these waterways and lakes.